Debtanu-Ghosh/Debtanu-Ghosh/README.md

 Provide analytic insights and data-driven recommendations</h3>
 <h3 align="left"> Conclusion:

-The customer with the highest number of orders comes from the United Kingdom (UK) The company receives the highest number of orders from customers in the UK (since it is a UK-based company).
-Therefore, the TOP 5 countries (including UK) that place the highest number of orders are as below: United Kingdom Germany France Ireland (EIRE) Spain
+1)The customer with the highest number of orders comes from the United Kingdom (UK)

+2)The company receives the highest number of orders from customers in the UK (since it is a UK-based company).
+Therefore, the TOP 5 countries (including UK) that place the highest number of orders are as below: United Kingdom, Germany, France, Ireland (EIRE), Spain.

-November 2011 has the highest sales , highest active customer and highest order placed but has the minmum avg revenue The month with the lowest sales is undetermined as the dataset consists of transactions until 9th December 2011 in December The most of the sales on afternoon & lowest sales on night There is almost 25% NA value present which is quite large and that would impact the result.
+3)November 2011 has the highest sales , highest active customer and highest order placed but has the minmum avg revenue.
+The month with the lowest sales is undetermined as the dataset consists of transactions until 9th December 2011 in December.

+4)The most of the sales on afternoon & lowest sales on night.

+5)There is almost 25% NA value present which is quite large and that would impact the result.

-We have a large percentage of cancelled orders of 39.98% Top 5 country who cancelled orders are: United Kingdom Germany
+6)We have a large percentage of cancelled orders of 39.98%

-EIRE
-France
-USA
+7)Top 5 country who cancelled orders are: United Kingdom, Germany,
+EIRE,
+France,
+USA.

-Finding that new customer are generating more revenue as compare to old (existing).
+8)Finding that new customer are generating more revenue as compare to old (existing).

-Most people buy less than 25 items.
+9)Most people buy less than 25 items.

-Number one product is white hanging heart T-light holder.
+10)Number one product is white hanging heart T-light holder.

-Not clear why there are FREE items given to certain customers On average, the company gave out 2-4 times FREE items to customers each month (Except in June 2011 & dec 2011 full data is not available)</h3>
+11)Not clear why there are FREE items given to certain customers On average, the company gave out 2-4 times FREE items to customers each month (Except in June 2011 & dec 2011 full data is not available).</h3>
 <h3 align="left">Based on these results, here are some suggestion:

 1)Focus on top markets: Since most of your orders come from the UK, Germany, France, Ireland (EIRE), and Spain, it might be a good idea to focus your marketing efforts on these markets.